How to Plan a Road Trip – The Definitive Guide 2023

 8. When to Plan a Road Trip

-If we know the places we want to visit are popular, we plan our road trips outside of the peak season.
+If we know the places we want to visit are popular with tourists, we plan our road trips outside of the peak season.

-This type of off-peak or shoulder season travel usually means cheaper accommodation as well as more choice and availability.
-Also, you shouldn’t have to worry too much about being shoulder-to-shoulder with other tourists.
+This off-peak or shoulder season travel usually means cheaper accommodation with more choice and availability.
+Also, it won’t be too busy with other tourists.

-The busier travel periods, however, normally line up with the best seasonal weather and school holidays.
-So if you are after the weather, or need to take a trip with the kids, you just be aware that prices may be more expensive and you will need to book accommodation well in advance.
+However, The busier travel periods normally align with the best seasonal weather and school holidays.
+So if you are after the weather, or need to take a trip with the kids, just be aware that prices may be more expensive and you will need to book accommodation well in advance.

 snow covered in Cuenca, Spain